Metadrop/ddev-aljibe/README.md

 [BackstopJS](https://garris.github.io/BackstopJS/) is a tool for visual regression testing.
 Aljibe includes BackstopJS integration to help you catch visual changes in your Drupal site.

-By default, Aljibe provides two BackstopJS environments: `local` and `pro` (production).
+Aljibe provides two BackstopJS environments by default: `local` and `pro` (production).
 You can add more environments by creating additional folders inside `tests/backstopjs/`.

    - `local`: for local and CI/CD tests.
 This environment is the one provided by DDEV.
    - `pro`: for production environment testing (usually smoke tests).
 This environment is intended to run tests against the live production site.
 BackstopJS tests in this environment should fast and not intensive, focusing on critical pages to ensure the site is visually correct.